timvisee/ban-binance-bot/README.md

 The bot currently scans for illegal content, including:
 - links going to Binance promotions
-- pictures containing a Binance promotion
+- files (pictures, GIFs, stickers, ...) containing a Binance promotion

 When illegal content is found:
 - the user is immediately banned from the chat